 While you’re at it, find someone who can help you set up a more secure system for your email and advise you on the steps you need to take to prevent this from happening again.

 And then follow those steps.

 The reality is that you and I are ultimately responsible for our own security.
 That means taking the time to learn how to set things up securely.

 Yes, additional security can be seen as an inconvenience.
 In my opinion, dealing with a hacked email account is significantly more inconvenient, and occasionally downright dangerous.
 It’s worth the trouble to do things right.

 If that’s still too much … well … expect your account to get hacked again.

 10. Share this article

 As I said, email account theft is rampant.

-Share this article with friends and family – statistically, you or they will encounter someone who’s account has been hacked and who will need this information.
+Share this article with friends and family.
+Statistically, one of you will soon encounter someone whose account has been hacked and will need this information.